prashanthm66/AWS-Lambda/README.md

 # AWS-Lambda
-Repository contains 3 lambda function a.bucketrplication.py
+lambda function to replicate buckets and copying rds snapshots from one region to another a.bucketrplication.py
     Creates bucket replication from one region to another b.cloudtrail_logparsing.py